ntroutman/3d-print-instructions/docs/Reindeer Sleigh Kit Card/instructions.md

 ---
-layout: clean
+layout: default
-title: instructions
+title: Reindeer Sleigh Kit Card
 ---

 # Assembly Instructions for instructions

-Welcome to the assembly instructions for your new "instructions" project!
+Welcome to the assembly instructions for your new "Reindeer Sleigh Kit Card" on MakerWorld project!
 Follow these steps carefully to ensure a successful build.

 ---